-The presence of a broad H$\alpha$ line in the tLRD spectrum, its blue rest-frame UV slope, and its compactness could be indicative of potential LRD activity in this galaxy.
-We computed the LRD photometric criteria from \citet{Kocevski2024} and \citet{Kokorev2024} and found that the rest-frame UV slope is compatible with LRD emission but the rest-frame optical slope does not reproduce the ``V''-shape criteria.
-The optical slope derived directly from the spectrum is larger than that derived from the photometry (which is contaminated by the presence of strong emission lines in $F277W$, $F410M$, and $F444W$), but is still not enough to pass the LRD screening.
-We include the values computed for each criterion in Table~\ref{tab:lrd}.
-In Sec.~\ref{sec:discussion2}, we discuss a possible connection between this source and LRDs, as this galaxy system could be showing us a transitional stage between a traditional AGN and an LRD.
+The presence of a broad H$\alpha$ line in the tLRD spectrum, its blue rest-frame UV slope, and its compactness may indicate potential LRD activity in this galaxy.
+We computed the LRD photometric criteria from \citet{Kocevski2024} and \citet{Kokorev2024} and found that the rest-frame UV slope is compatible with LRD emission, but the rest-frame optical slope does not reproduce the ``V''-shape criteria.
+The optical slope derived directly from the spectrum is larger than that derived from the photometry (which is contaminated by the presence of strong emission lines in $F277W$, $F410M$, and $F444W$), but it is still insufficient to pass the LRD screening.
+We report the values computed for each criterion in Table~\ref{tab:lrd}.
+In Sec.~\ref{sec:discussion2}, we discuss a possible connection between this source and LRDs, as this galaxy system may represent a transitional stage between a traditional AGN and an LRD.